-MS0270 TCVM Palliative and End-of-Life (3 semester credit hour) online
+MS0270 TCVM Palliative and End-of-Life

 The TCVM Palliative and End-of-Life Course introduces palliative and end-of-life care as a recognized field of veterinary medicine.
 Integration of palliative and end-of-life care with TCVM will give the veterinary professional more options to treat the clinical signs of disease to preserve a longer and better quality of life in pets struggling with aging, chronic and life limiting illnesses.
 (Pre-requisite: MS0110 or MS0205 or MS0310)